Ethnosport Cultural Festival

-The Ethnosport Cultural Festival is a 5-day sport and culture festival held annually.
-Sporting and cultural activities of the Anatolia, Central Asia and the greater Turkic world, but also Japanese, Middle Eastern and other, are held.
+The Ethnosport Cultural Festival is a five-day sport and culture festival held annually in Istanbul, Turkey.

+Sporting and cultural activities of the West Asian Anatolia peninsula, Central Asia and the greater Turkic world – but also Japanese, Middle Eastern and other – are held.

-For the festival, Yenikapi Square is transformed into a traditional looking Turkic- central Asian village with traditional tents, traditional sports fields and horse areas.
-150 horses were involved in the 2018 edition.
+For the festival, Yenikapi Square (in Istanbul's Yenikapi quarter) is transformed into a traditional-looking Turkic–Central Asian village with traditional tents, traditional sports fields and horse areas.
+In the 2018 edition, there were 150 horses involved.

-13 of the tents are set up by different Turkic countries and communities with a 14th tent for Qatar in the 2018 edition.
+Thirteen of the tents are set up by different Turkic countries and communities with a fourteenth tent for Qatar in the 2018 edition.

 Traditional crafts and dance are among the workshops given in the tents around the festival grounds.

-Over 880 athletes participated in the 13 ethnosports in the latest (3rd) edition.
+Over 880 athletes participated in the thirteen ethnosports in the latest (third) edition.